 The Institute for Professional Development is pleased to announce the continuation of a need-based financial award, the

-Chou Family IPD Scholarship, to provide funding for students interested in our certificate programs in Autumn Quarter 2022.
-Applications for this scholarship will be accepted through August 19, 2022.
+Chou Family IPD Scholarship, to provide funding for students interested in our certificate programs in Spring Quarter 2023.
+Applications for this scholarship will be accepted through March 10, 2023.